dbos-inc/dbos-docs/docs/quickstart.md

 Congratulations!
 You started a DBOS app on your system!

-Next, to learn how to build your own apps, check out our [programming guide](./quickstart-programming.md).
+Next, to learn how to build your own apps, check out our [TypeScript programming guide](./typescript/programming-guide.md).

 </LargeTabItem>
 </LargeTabs>